Places of Worship in Mumbai – Mumbai has a diverse population with people of all cultures, states, religions, and beliefs.

-The name of the city Bombay (now known as Mumbai) is derived from goddess MAA MUMBADEVI.
+The name of the city, Bombay (now known as Mumbai), is derived from the goddess MAA MUMBADEVI.

 Location – Navy Nagar, Colaba.

 This church is dedicated to St. John, the evangelist.

 The British built this church to commemorate the dead soldiers of the First Afghan War of 1838.

 This war was a complete debacle as the British suffered heavy casualties.
 The awesome structure has wide Gothic arches and beautiful stained glass windows.

 The Haji Ali Dargah is a mosque and dargah (tomb) located on an islet off the coast of Worli in the southern part of Mumbai.
 Near the heart of the city proper